PointCloudLibrary/pcl/doc/advanced/content/pcl_style_guide.rst

 The style rules mentioned in this document are enforced via `PCL's .clang-format file
 <https://github.com/PointCloudLibrary/pcl/blob/master/.clang-format>`_.

-For the integration of clang-format with various text editors and IDE's, refer `this
+For the integration of clang-format with various text editors and IDE's, refer to this `page
 <https://clang.llvm.org/docs/ClangFormat.html>`_.

 Details about the style options used can be found `here